 The coalition had the chance to meet with more than 30 lawmakers.
 We appreciated their time and willingness to listen to our stories.
 By the end of the event, we knew we were successful because we had helped members of the Iowa State Legislature understand what happens to our community when they are subjected to step therapy protocols.

-Here’s a look at our recent attempts to stop step therapy:
+Here’s a look at our recent attempts to curb step therapy:

 Ohioans for Step Therapy Reform Advocacy Day